cegerard/appsgate/sources/appsgate-project/android-utils/HMIDeploymentForAndroid.md

 * Made a bundle from official Philips HUE SdK (better than using upnp)
 * Made a bundle from cybergarage (this one will be fully replaced with felix upnp base driver)
 * Made a bundle from Stax (does not work well for the moment)
+* Made a bundle for version 2.1.0-SNAPSHOT of Cybergarage, make a patch to accomodates with wrong url for embedded service/device description, also an ugly patch to retrieve the base URL of the device in some case (ugly but it works)
+* Patch upnp base drivers, to use the patched version of cybergarage as an external bundle

 Specific Configuration of the framework (config.properties)
 * felix.fileinstall.tmpdir= -> should be $ANDROIDFELIXPATH/tmp